Building with the released vintage toys could be done with LeoCAD.

 Based on the use-case:

-• Delete all categories (manualy) and only add vintage toys categories or
+• Delete all categories (manualy) and only add ‘vintage toys categories’ or

 • Keep this list (& official LDraw library) and add new vintage toys categories.

-• ‘Import’: Import a “category.txt” file, which overwrites the current list.
+• ‘Import’: Import a “category.txt” file (like #2), which overwrites the current list.

 • ‘Delete’: Deleting the selected category.